alstampe/Capstone---NLP-project/capstone report template.md

 The topic extraction must be performed for each book, and on a sentence level.
 As shown, I varied the no: of passes, and also the no of topics and num_words.
-It is not abvious that the results increase with more passes; is "said+alice+duchess+oh+think' better than 'one+duchess+alice+first+little' ?
+It is not obvious that the results increase with more passes; is "said+alice+duchess+oh+think' better than 'one+duchess+alice+first+little' ?

-I can see that Proposed Topics are similar to frequent words, but not 100% identical.
+I can see that Proposed Topics are similar to the book's frequent words, but not 100% identical.

+The same topic extraction steps were done for 5 other books, with similar results.
+As  a pattern, topics seem to include the books protagonist, the second most important character (if any) and some typical words.

 ### Vector-based word analysis

-Gensim has a reknown Vectorization option, the Word2Vec
+Gensim has a reknown Vectorization option, the Word2Vec which, as the name implies, vectorizes the corpus on a word level.
+Each unique word is assigned a numerical value, giving av matrix where one dimension is the size of the vocabulary.

-I start by establishing a word-based model; 'word-model'.
+I start by establishing a word-based Word2Vec model; named 'word_model'.

-The word_model is applied on the whole corpus on a sentence-level, using the version 'sentences'.
+The word_model is applied on the whole corpus tokenized on a sentence-level, using the version called 'sentences'.
+In 'sentences', the full corpus is split into sentences and each word is tokenized.

+Sentence no 5678 in the corpus is a good exapmle: 'when','we','get','to','the','moon','what','shall','we','do','there'

+The word_model is set by : word_model = w2V.Word2Vec(parameters)

+The parameters :

 word_model.build_vocab(sentences)

 print("model vocabulary length:", len(word_model.wv.vocab))
 model vocabulary length: 12445

+COnfirming the model after building vocabulary:

+Word2Vec(vocab=12445, size=200, alpha=0.025)

 word_model.train(sentences, epochs=5,
 total_examples=12445)